mxclarke/repo-red/LoginExample/README.md

 When users log out, they are returned to the login page with a message to that effect.

+If a user is logged in on one browser, then attempts to login on another, the attempt will succeed but the original session will have expired and any further attempts to access the session on the first browser will present the user with the login page.
+Furthermore, the successful login on the second browser will take the user to the "expired" page, to warn them that they are already logged in elsewhere and to change their password if they suspect someone else is accessing their account.

 The app doesn't . . .

 - The first thing you'll notice is that your web app still won't be secure unless you address